Biden, Sanders Highlight Familiar Split In Democratic Party

 And what's more establishment than the former vice president from an administration that many progressives lament as too incremental, too naïve and too wide-eyed about working with Republicans?

-"There is this dynamic tension between wanting to win and wanting to be inspired," said Karen Finney, a top Democratic strategist who worked for Hillary Clinton's campaign, on Stacey Abrams' gubernatorial campaign in Georgia in 2018 and is now working for Higher Heights, and organization working to elect black women.
+"There is this dynamic tension between wanting to win and wanting to be inspired," said Karen Finney, a top Democratic strategist who worked for Hillary Clinton's campaign, on Stacey Abrams' gubernatorial campaign in Georgia in 2018 and is now working for Higher Heights, an organization working to elect black women.

-Finney, though, notes that Biden has appeal among Democrats, because he represents something of a soothing balm, an antidote to almost three years of a hard departure from normalcy, in the view of Democrats, many independents and some Republicans.
+Finney, though, notes that Biden has appeal among Democrats because he represents something of a soothing balm, an antidote to almost three years of a hard departure from normalcy, in the view of Democrats, many independents and some Republicans.

 "Part of wanting to win is there is a mood in the country for, I don't like to say going back to normalcy, but to establish a new normal that you feel confident that the person in charge knows what he's doing or she's doing," Finney said.
 "And there's something about Biden, partially because he has the experience on the big stage with Obama that reminds you what that's like."